macvincent/Traffic_Line_Classifier/README.md

 * validation set accuracy of 0.9637
 * test set accuracy of 0.9495

-The final results for the transfer learing model which made use of were:
+The final results for the transfer learing model were:
 * training set accuracy of 0.9907
 * validation set accuracy of 0.9936
 * test set accuracy of 0.9660